 Electronic Visa Update System (EVUS) Enrollment Required for Chinese with 10-Year B1/B2 Visas

-U.S. Customs and Border Protection has created the Electronic Visa Update System to address law enforcement and security concerns regarding long-term validity visa holders.
-EVUS (www.evus.gov) will periodically collect updates to their biographic and other information, thus increasing the opportunity for CBP to identify individuals who “may pose a threat or who are otherwise inadmissible” to the United States.[1]
+U.S. Customs and Border Protection has created the Electronic Visa Update System (EVUS) to periodically collect updates of biographic and other information from certain Chinese nationals holding long-term validity visas.
+CBP’s goal is to identify individuals who “may pose a threat or who are otherwise inadmissible” to the United States.[1]
+EVUS operates similarly to the Electronic System for Travel Authorization (ESTA) used by travelers of about 40 nations under the Visa Waiver Program.[2]

 1. Who Should Enroll?

-Currently, those traveling to the U.S. with People’s Republic of China (PRC) passports containing B1/B2, B1, or B2 visas valid for 10 years should enroll in EVUS.[2]
-This does not apply to travelers on Hong Kong SAR, Macau SAR, or Taiwan passports.[3]
+EVUS enrollment is required for those traveling to the United States with People’s Republic of China (PRC) passports containing B1/B2, B1, or B2 visas valid for 10 years.[3]
+This does not apply to travelers on Hong Kong SAR, Macau SAR, or Taiwan passports.[4]

 Some visa holders have an annotation on their visa that EVUS enrollment is required.
 The EVUS requirement applies even if the visa has no such annotation.[5]

-CBP may change the scope of “covered” persons[5] who should enroll in EVUS by publishing a notice in the Federal Register.[6]
+CBP has the authority to change the scope of “covered” persons[6] who should enroll in EVUS by publishing a notice in the Federal Register.[7]

 2. When Should Travelers Enroll?
 What Are the Consequences of Failing to Enroll?

-Initial enrollment should have been completed by December 14, 2016, for persons issued visas prior to November 29, 2016,[7] or should be completed “upon receipt” of visas issued after November 29, 2016.[8]
+Initial enrollment should be completed “upon receipt” of visas issued after November 29, 2016.[8]

 Failure to complete initial enrollment timely results in automatic “provisional revocation” of the visa.
-However, that provisional revocation is automatically reversed upon compliance with EVUS.[9]
+However, that provisional revocation is automatically reversed upon EVUS enrollment.[9]

-CBP recommends that travelers enroll at least 72 hours before travel.[10]
-And CBP recommends that travelers with new passports enroll a week before travel.[11]
+CBP further recommends that travelers enroll at least 72 hours before travel.[10]
+And CBP recommends that travelers with new passports enroll at least a week before travel.[11]

-After a traveler submits the online form, he or she will receive an electronic status message on the EVUS enrollment website stating one of the following[12]:
+After a traveler completes the online EVUS form, he or she will receive an electronic status message on the EVUS enrollment website stating one of the following[12]:

 • Enrolled (aka “notification of compliance”): This is a determination that the visa is valid for travel to the U.S. and has not been revoked.[13]
 It is not a determination that the traveler will be admitted to the U.S. Such determination is made by a CBP officer when the traveler applies at a U.S. port of entry for admission to the U.S.[14]